justintadlock/grid-columns/readme.txt

 If you need a more detailed guide, see `readme.html`, which is included with the plugin.
 It has a few examples and explains everything.

 == Changelog ==

+**Version 0.1.1**

+* Add more specific prefixes in the CSS.
+* Add some better margin handling in case other CSS code is overwriting things willy-nilly.
+* Add the `gc_column_content` filter hook and use it to apply formatting.

 **Version 0.1**